 The Corporate Governance & Nominating Committee is composed of five members, a majority of which consists of independent directors, and is chaired by Ms. Nielsen.
-During the period from July 1, 2015 to June 30, 2016, the Corporate Governance & Nominating Committee met three times.
+The Board also ensures that the independent directors of the Committee, exercise judgement in considering the nomination process, independent of the non-independent directors.
+During the period from July 1, 2016 to June 30, 2017, the Corporate Governance & Nominating Committee met three times.